microsoft/TypeScript-Handbook/CONTRIBUTING.md

 * Include a description of what your change intends to do
 * Have clear commit messages
-    * e.g. "New Topic", "Fix type", "Add code samples"
+    * e.g. "New Topic", "Fix typo", "Add code samples"
 * For code samples, please make sure they compile against the latest released TypeScript compiler version.